robertmaxwilliams/max-website/blog/2019-1-17-Curiosity-Maximizer.md

 [this page](https://towardsdatascience.com/curiosity-driven-learning-made-easy-part-i-d3e5a2263359)
 probably explains it better, but their diagrams don't have the same charm.

-The effect of this "Intrensic Curiosity Model" is that features of the environment the the agent can affect or can affect the agent end up encdoed in the latent space representation, which the FDM must learn to predict.
+The effect of this "Intrinsic Curiosity Model" is that features of the environment the agent can affect or can affect the agent end up encoded in the latent space representation, which the FDM must learn to predict.
 The agent tried to maximize FDM loss, and tries to find novel dynamics to drive up the FDM's loss.
-In the paper they discuss the issue of it having a preference for harder to predict environments, but didn't observe it seeking out or causing chaos in any of their experiements.
+In the paper they discuss the issue of it having a preference for harder to predict environments, but didn't observe it seeking out or causing chaos in any of their experiments.

 Note that extraneous noise is ignored, since the IDM doesn't include information about anything the agent can't control or can't affect the agent.